diego-noah/agent/Paper/research/research-proposal.md

 This explainability effort is inspired by **ExpliSmart (Rahimi et al., 2024)**, which demonstrated the benefits of multi-modal vulnerability explanations in improving developer comprehension and trust in LLM-based audit agents.
 By embedding such transparency directly into the decision loop of agentic systems, our framework enhances both **security** and **adoptability**.

+### 5.8 Self-Reflective Prompt Optimization and Autonomous Prompt Tuning

+Recent advances in large language model (LLM) research have introduced techniques for **autonomous prompt optimization**, where agents iteratively refine their own prompts to improve task performance.
+This is particularly valuable in vulnerability detection, explanation, and repair generation tasks—where optimal prompting can mean the difference between identifying or missing a critical issue.

+We propose integrating **Autonomous Prompt Optimization (APO)** and **Self-Reflective Agents** into the agentic AI pipeline to further improve decision quality and reduce hallucinations:

+- **Autonomous Prompt Optimization (APO)**: Inspired by *AutoChain* and *Reflexion* (Shinn et al., 2023), our system will maintain a history of failed, suboptimal, and successful prompts for each agent task.
+These will be used to auto-generate improved versions through retrieval-based refinement or reinforcement tuning.

+- **Self-Reflection Modules**: Each agent will perform **introspection** after each major task (e.g., vulnerability identification, patch suggestion), logging what went wrong or right.
+This reflective feedback is used to:
+  - Adjust future prompts,
+  - Modify tool invocation order,
+  - Flag situations where HITL feedback is highly recommended due to uncertainty.

+- **Prompt Quality Scoring**: A scoring module ranks prompts based on execution success rate, correctness of suggestions, and alignment with trusted ground truth (e.g., patched CVE contracts).
+High-confidence prompts are cached and reused for similar contract structures.

+This enhancement aligns with your reinforcement learning loop and allows agents to **self-optimize over time** without relying solely on external training updates.
+It also increases the robustness of the system in **zero-shot or low-data scenarios**, such as previously unseen vulnerability patterns.

 ## 6. Expected Outcomes